Pepé Le Pew: Later appearances

 Pepé appeared with several other Looney Tunes characters in Filmation's 1972 made-for-TV special Daffy Duck and Porky Pig Meet the Groovie Goolies.
 In the King Arthur film Daffy Duck's studio was producing in the story, Pepé played assistant to Mordred (played by Yosemite Sam).

 Pepé was going to have a cameo in the 1988 film Who Framed Roger Rabbit, but was later dropped for unknown reasons.

+Pepé made several cameo appearances in the 1990 series Tiny Toon Adventures (voiced by Greg Burson) as a professor at Acme Looniversity and the mentor to the female skunk character Fifi La Fume.
+He appeared briefly in "The Looney Beginning" and had a more extended cameo in "It's a Wonderful Tiny Toon Adventures Christmas Special".
+The segment "Out of Odor" from the episode "Viewer Mail Day" saw Elmyra Duff disguise herself as Pepé in an attempt to lure Fifi into a trap, only to have Fifi begin aggressively wooing her.
+Pepé also made cameo appearances in the Histeria! episode "When America Was Young" and in the Goodfeathers segment, "We're No Pigeons", in Animaniacs.
 In the 1995 animated short Carrotblanca, a parody/homage of the classic film Casablanca, both Pepé and Penelope appear.
-Pepé (voiced again by Greg Burson) as Captain Renault and Penelope (voiced by Tress MacNeille) as "Kitty Ketty" (modeled after Ingrid Bergman's performance as Ilsa).
+Pepé (voiced by Greg Burson) as Captain Renault and Penelope (voiced by Tress MacNeille) as "Kitty Ketty" (modeled after Ingrid Bergman's performance as Ilsa).
 Unlike the character's other appearances in cartoons, Penelope (as Kitty) has extensive speaking parts in Carrotblanca.

-Pepé appears in the 1996 film Space Jam (voiced by Maurice LaMarche).

-Pepé appears in the 2003 film Looney Tunes: Back in Action (voiced by Bruce Lanoil) during the Paris scene.
+In The Sylvester & Tweety Mysteries, in the episode, "Platinum Wheel of Fortune", when Sylvester gets a white stripe on his back, a skunk immediately falls in love with him.
+This is not Pepé, but a similar character identified as "Pitu Le Pew" (voiced by Jeff Bennett).
+However, he does mention Pepé by name, calling him his "third cousin".
+Pepé would later appear in the episode "Is Paris Stinking" (voiced by Greg Burson), where he pursues Sylvester who is unintentionally dressed in drag.
+He would appear once more in Tweety's High-Flying Adventure (voiced by Joe Alaskey), falling in love with both Sylvester and Penelope (Sylvester had gotten a white stripe on his back from Penelope as they fought over Tweety), actually showing a preference for Sylvester.